open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/zionnoizy.md

 ## Facts about me
 * always stay outside of my comfort zone. 🧿
-* love to learn new programming language. ✨
+* love to learn new programming languages. ✨
-* hobby is to play paino and sing.
-I also understand the music theory. 🎹
+* my hobby is to play paino and sing.
+I also understand music theory. 🎹
 * I like corgi!
 ![burried_corgi-alive](https://user-images.githubusercontent.com/54279382/72393437-b75ea580-36e7-11ea-9774-de6a2f5d00c3.jpg)